What attracted you to join the business in 2009?

 I have always loved recruitment as we get to work with so many great clients and candidates through different stages of their journey.
 You get to know a lot about the businesses you are working with and the various different characters you encounter.
 You are always learning something new.

-It’s great to be able to drive my passion for the sector into a thriving business that continues to collect accolades for outstanding achievement, and provides opportunities for others developing through their recruitment careers.
+It’s great to be able to drive my passion for the sector into a thriving business that continues to collect accolades for outstanding achievement.
+We are able to provide opportunities for others developing through their recruitment careers.

 I am also lucky to work with a great business partner who is on the same page in terms of their approach to business and life.